aiden-d/commercial_events_app/README.md

 # Description

-This is the source code for an events app made for a client when I was 16-17.
+This is the source code for an events app made for a well-known client when I was 16-17.

 They ended up not using the application but was a great learning experience, so I decided to upload the source code here.